DBMI-ARCH-lab/botbuilder-adapter-twilio-sms/readme.md

 # botbuilder-adapter-twilio-sms

-NOTE: This is a copy made by Sassafras of the directory in the main botkit repo.
-There doesn't appear to be a way to do a proper fork given that the package lives in a subdirectory.

 Connect [Botkit](https://www.npmjs.com/package/botkit) or [BotBuilder](https://www.npmjs.com/package/botbuilder) to Twilio SMS.

 This package contains an adapter that communicates directly with the Twilio API,